A basic terminal RSS feed reader written in Python 3.

 * Configurable DB pruning (only keep X days to prevent DB from ballooning)

-* Colour support
+* Colour support for images

 * [bcj](https://github.com/bcj) recommends changing the name to `cuRSSes`